Nynuphar/IDEAL-doc/docs/source/interface.rst

 This section explains the different sections of IDEAL.

-.. note:: Different interfaces will be displayed for different users.
+.. note:: Different users have different interfaces.
+See below for more information about the different interfaces.

 Dashboard
 ***********

-This shows the studies to which the user is part of.

 As **IDEAL Manager** and **IDEAL User**, it gives a quick peak into your studies and the patients who belong to these studies.